CARESUMATRA BATU KAPAL CONSERVATION - DURIANS FOR ORANGUTANS

 In the bufferzone adjacent to Gunung Leuser National Park, North Sumatra, durian farmers come into regular conflict with Orangutans who eat their durian crops.

-The Ranger program based at Batu Kapal, near Bukit Lawang in Sumatra is working together with the local farmers to find ways to reduce the ongoing conflict with Orangutans.
+Our community conservation program based at Batu Kapal, near Bukit Lawang in Sumatra works together with the local farmers to find ways to reduce the ongoing conflict with Orangutans.

 Your donation will help protect this wild population of orangutans living in this bufferzone area by: